seanken/ASE_Central/README.md

 ## Other repos

 Not built only for this paper, but we also built a QC tool that was used in this analysis (and can be used in any CellRanger experiment) which can be found [here](https://github.com/seanken/CellLevel_QC).

+Will add pointers to some repos related to the upstream processing of the long read data as well.